-Bringing together a series of seemingly random, but insightful observations reflecting the nature of God, Agur, son of Jakeh, profoundly exposes the human condition and the need for us to acknowledge our limitations on earth.
-In all 33 verses of Proverbs 30, Agur’s saying resonates with themes central to Bible translation work in the hard-to-reach regions of East Asia.
+Bringing together a series of seemingly random, but insightful observations reflecting the nature of God, Agur, son of Jakeh, profoundly exposes the human condition and the need for us to acknowledge our limitations on earth, a perspective that continues to shape the mission of illumiNations Asia.
+In all 33 verses of Proverbs 30, Agur’s saying resonates with themes central to Bible translation work in the hard-to-reach regions of East Asia, themes often reflected across shared Impact Stories and early reflections found in Week 1 devotionals.

-Through his inspired use of lists, Agur conveys lessons on the importance of humility, pursuit of wisdom, collaboration and community involvement:
+Through his inspired use of lists, Agur conveys lessons on the importance of humility, pursuit of wisdom, collaboration and community involvement, values often explored through faith and inspiration stories and highlighted during movements such as Pentecost 2025:

 ● There are three things that are never satisfied – no, four that never say, “Enough!” — Proverbs 30:15 (NLT)